Calvin-Data-Science/data202/web/index.md

 * *Collaboration on homework and labs is encouraged.*
 * The *write-ups* for HW and lab submissions should be *your own work*.
 Particularly this means: **never copy and paste code**, from the web or another student!
 Even if you intend to write exactly the same thing, type it out yourself, from memory.
 Trust me that this is for your benefit.
 * **When** asking for help (and everyone *should* ask for help when they need it), *try to solve the problem on your own first*.
 This is critical.
 Then, when you ask for help, share *what you've tried* and *what leads you to think it's not working.* (not just "It's not working!!")
-* List what help you received for each problem. (e.g., `Joe helped me understand what this question is asking.`)
+* List what help you received for each problem. (e.g., "Joe helped me understand what this question is asking.")

-(This is policy is drawn from several sources; some of the specific wording is inspired by http://www.datasciencecourse.org/policies/.)

 ## Grading

 The overall grade distribution will be:

 * Labs (15%): weekly practice with basic computational tools.
-* Homeworks (15%): weekly deeper practice, including communication and reflection.
+* Homework (15%): weekly deeper practice, including communication and reflection.
 * Quizzes (10%)
 * Project 1 (20%): replicate and critique some real-world data science (details below)
 * Project 2 (30%): ask and answer your own data science question (details below)